BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 ##### Create an SSL Server Certificate

 There are many scenarios that require a trusted SSL Certificate to authenticate a specific server.
 The examples below will create a SSL certificate for a server DN.
-Among other things, it can be used to support Powershell remoting in a workgroup environment.
+Among other things, it can be used to support PSRemoting in a workgroup environment.

 Certificate creation starts with the DintiguishedNameHash  # Subject, SubjectAlternativeName, and the type of certificate (template)
 [Distinguished Names](https://ldapwiki.com/wiki/Distinguished%20Names).